-Los Angeles Murder Attorneys
+Los Angeles Murder Defense Attorneys

 Aggressive Defense for People Accused of Murder

 Being accused of murder is one of the most serious charges a person can possibly face.
 Even before law enforcement questions you, it’s important to remember that anything you say can and will be used against you in a court of law.
-Your best option immediately following an arrest is to say as little to the police as possible and call an experienced Los Angeles criminal lawyer the moment you are allowed to.
+Your best option immediately following an arrest is to say as little to the police as possible and call an experienced Los Angeles murder defense lawyer the moment you are allowed to.

-Retaining an experienced murder defense attorney is the first step in securing your rights.
+Retaining an experienced murder defense attorney in Los Angeles is the first step in securing your rights.
 If you decide to take part in police interviews without the help of an attorney, even the slightest of details might be used to help strengthen the case being built against you.
 In a murder investigation, the police are not on your side; neither are the courts or the prosecuting attorney.
 Only your attorney is there to fight for you and make sure you are properly defended.

 From the moment you think you might be a suspect, it’s best to consult with an attorney who can help make sense of the situation.
 If you are currently facing a murder charge, immediately call the Los Angeles violent crime attorneys at Werksman Jackson & Quinn LLP at (213) 688-0460 to protect your rights and help secure a better case outcome.